jerryhgladinet/docs/admin/source/chapter02.rst

 The Cluster Admin is
 also a Tenant Admin for the very first Tenant (Default Tenant) so the Cluster Administrator manages both Cluster Administration and Tenant Administration (for the default tenant).
-In the multiple-tenant case, each Tenant Administrator will be responsible for the Tenant’s own administration scope.
+In the multiple-tenant case, each Tenant Administrator will be responsible for the Tenant’s administration scope.

 The Cluster Administrator by default can help each Tenant Administrator manage at the tenant level.

-In real world scenarios, the tenant is often mapped to an organization; a client of an MSP or a customer that has many employees.
+In real-world scenarios, the tenant is often mapped to an organization; a client of an MSP or a customer that has many employees.

 There are two icons related to cluster administration and tenant administration: